 You may commence weight bearing after 1-2 days.
 DO NOT DO TOO MUCH TOO SOON.

-If you have pain or swelling – then rest is the best treatment early on.
+If you have knee pain or swelling – then rest is the best treatment early on.

 You can use crutches to control the weight bearing transmitted through your knee joint.